NVlabs/RVT/README.md

 ```

 ## Gotchas
+- If you face issues installing `xformers` and PyTorch3D, information in this issue might be useful https://github.com/NVlabs/RVT/issues/45.

 - If you get qt plugin error like `qt.qpa.plugin: Could not load the Qt platform plugin "xcb" <somepath>/cv2/qt/plugins" even though it was found`, try uninstalling opencv-python and installing opencv-python-headless

 ```